“…like finding a needle in a haystack.”

 Now, the team is taking on a bigger (yet smaller) challenge.
 Northern shrimp have long been an important species in the Gulf of Maine — both ecologically and economically.
 Shrimp spawn in deep water in the summer.
 In the winter, they move inshore to lay their eggs.
 This is when the harvest typically takes place.
 In the past, this timing allowed lobstermen and others to fish for shrimp as a complementary source of off-season income.

 But there have been severe restrictions on the northern shrimp fishery in the Gulf of Maine since 2011, with a complete moratorium in 2014 and 2015.
-This month, the Atlantic States Marine Fisheries Commission (ASMFC) announced an extension of the moratorium for 2016.
+In November 2015, the Atlantic States Marine Fisheries Commission (ASMFC) announced an extension of the moratorium for 2016.

 Now, our researchers and fishermen partners hope the acoustic technology that has been so helpful investigating herring will again prove useful as we seek answers for the shrimp fishery.
-Starting this January, our partners will apply this methodology throughout the Gulf of Maine to examine a possible shift in shrimp distribution.
+With the help of our partners, we are now applying this methodology throughout the Gulf of Maine to examine a possible shift in shrimp distribution.